srishti-clixlogix/srishti-clixlogix/README.md

 </h1>
 <b> About me:</b>
 </br>
-Hi, I'm Aman having an experience of 10+ years in delivering quality softwares in varietly of domains like Healthcare, Communications, eCommerce.
+Hi, I'm Srishti having an experience of 5+ years in Devops,
 </br>
 </br>